xapian/xapian/xapian-core/docs/glossary.rst

  Chert is the current "under development" database format used in Xapian.
 We try to keep it as stable as flint - the main difference is that incompatible changes may be made which will require you to reindex - flint databases are compatible between Xapian releases.
-At some point (probably 1.2.0) we'll declare chert "stable" and make it the default, deprecating flint.
+In release 1.2.0, chert will be declared stable and made the default backend, and flint will then be deprecated.

 **Database**
  In Xapian (as opposed to a relational database system) a database consists of